Intro to meditation: Class 6 notes

 Find a sangha

-The "three jewels" of Buddhism are dharma (the teachings), Buddha (the teacher), and sangha (community of fellow meditators).
-The third one is too often neglected.
+The "three jewels" of Buddhism are dharma (the teachings), Buddha (the teacher or example-setter), and sangha (community of fellow meditators).
+This third jewel is too often neglected.
 I can help you find a local community if you'd like.
-There are also larger organizations like IMS that have a presence in most population centers.
-And online gatherings such as eSangha (which I occasionally attend—email me if you want to join, and I'll set it up).
+There are larger organizations like IMS that have a presence in many population centers.
+There are also some online gatherings—but I strongly recommend finding an in-person sangha.

 Go on retreat

-Go on retreat!
+Go on retreat.
 Really!
-Retreats will super-charge your practice, and there are many things you are unlikely to experience or learn without going on retreat.
+A retreat will super-charge your practice, and there are many things you are unlikely to experience or learn without going on retreat.

 Here are a few options I recommend.
-All are teachers or organizations I have received instruction from and sat one or more retreats with.
+All are teachers or organizations I have personal experience with.

 • Tucker Peck's retreats: These are all in-person, in various places.
-I'll be at the WA and AZ ones this year.
+I've sat several retreats with Tucker.
 You can practice any style you'd like; most of the sits are unguided.

 • Kynan Tan, who is based in Australia, offers several in-person and online retreat and course options, some as brief as a single day.